wix-playground/intellichange/README.md

 # IntelliChange

-This extension is triggered by code edits and aplies additional changes.
+This extension is triggered by code edits and applies additional changes when default behavior of VS Code can be improved.

 ## Features